Australian sheep loses 78 pounds fleece after years in wild

 Edgar's Mission told Storyful that Baarack was "doing so well" and accustoming to life at the shelter.

-He had more than 35 kills worth of wool off him, according to CNN.
+He had more than 35 kilos worth of wool off him, according to CNN.

 "We truly believe that he understands what we have done for him has eased his life and turned it for the better," they said.
 "For the time being he is setting in with equally lucky other rescued sheep."